 Plenty of payback

 So what's in it for you?
 You should make every effort to guide the readers of your blog along the customer journey, without giving them a 'hard sell'.
 Call to actions (CTA) can be vital to this aim.
-They represent opportunities to engage with your brand further.
+They represent opportunities to engage with your website and brand further.
 It could be a "click here to learn more", "enter your email for more details", or “download our guide here”.
 However you phrase a call to action within your blog, it should perform the function of taking them to a separate landing page on which you can consensually gather their details - they can now be classed as a 'lead'.

 Keeping your customer options open